FuelLabs/sway-applications/APPLICATION_PROGRESS.md

 #### Contracts ❌

-- Not under development
+- Not under development at this time

 #### User Interface ❌

-- Not under development
+- Not under development at this time

 #### Tests

 ##### Rust ❌

-- Not under development
+- Not under development at this time

 ##### Typescript ❌

-- Not under development
+- Not under development at this time

 #### Documentation ❌

-- Not under development
+- Not under development at this time

 ---

 ### Non-fungible Token (NFT)

+- Will move from Apps repo to Libs repo soon

 #### Contracts ❌

-- Needs vec and option but then cannot test
+- Needs vec and option but theu are not supported in the SDK so cannot test

 #### User Interface ✅

-- Will not exist as an NFT in and of itself since it has no use for a UI.
-Other apps will integrate it and build their own
+- Will not exist for an NFT and instead other applications which integrate the NFT will have their own UI's

 #### Tests

 ##### Rust ❌

-- Outdated release of version 0.18
-  - PR for bumping is dependent upon SDK fixing issues
+- Need to bump SDK version once the repo catches up
 - Needs to support vec and option to complete testing

 ##### Typescript ✅